Nkemjika1divine/easy_news/README.md

 - `PUT /api/v1/users/change_password`: This changes the user's password
 - `GET /api/v1/users/get_password_reset_token`: This sends the user a password reset token
 - `PUT /api/v1/users/change_email`: This changes the user's email
+- `GET /api/v1/users/profile`: This returns the users profile with the categories of news they follows and the channels they follow